djoseitz/pokedex/README.md

 > Then a modal will appear with details on that Pokémon

 ##User Story Feature 2:
-As a user, I should be able to be able to access the original API source if I wanted more information.
+As a user, I should be able to be able to search for a specific Pokémon

 > Given the user has loaded the app
-> When the user clicks on the Pokédex link in the header
+> When the user types the name of a Pokémon in the Search bar
-> Then the user will be redirected to Pokédex.com
+> Then the only the Pokémon who match what is typed will appear